Miracle (2004 film): Production

 Gavin O'Connor directed, and Mark Ciardi produced the movie.
 Both are drawn to inspirational stories, and they decided to take on the "Greatest Sports Moment of the 20th Century".
 They chose to focus on the determination and focus of coach Herb Brooks.
 O'Connor knew from the beginning that he wanted to cast Kurt Russell as Herb Brooks because he needed someone with an athletic background and a fiery passion for sports.
 The casting of the team consisted of real hockey players to give the film a raw and accurate feel.
 O'Connor figured it would be easier to teach hockey players to act than to teach actors to play hockey.
 On-ice tryouts were held in New York, Boston, Minneapolis, Los Angeles, Toronto, and Vancouver.
 Another tryout was held in Vancouver for the Soviet and European teams.

 There are a total of 133 different hockey plays in the film.
 To accomplish this, the directors turned to ReelSports Solutions, who had helped with the producers on a previous movie, The Rookie.
 The ReelSports team referred to coach Herb Brooks for information on practices, plays, equipment, and uniform styles.
 Each fight and stunt scene was choreographed to ensure the actors' safety.
 Players went through a six-week training camp to relearn the game in older equipment.

 All the locations of the real life hockey games are replicated by hockey arenas in British Columbia.
 The team tryouts, set in Colorado Springs, were filmed at the Queen's Park Arena in New Westminster.
 The team practices were filmed at the M.S.A.
 Arena in Abbotsford.
 The exhibition game in which the USA team lost to the USSR team at Madison Square Garden was filmed at the Pacific Coliseum, former home of the Vancouver Canucks.
 The Exhibition against Norway, the subsequent bag skate, and all Olympic game scenes were filmed at the PNE Agrodome.

-Al Michaels re-recorded most of his television commentary for the film.
-However, the last 30 seconds of the USA-Soviet game, including "Do you believe in miracles?" used the original audio, as Michaels didn't feel he could re-create the call effectively.
+Al Michaels and Ken Dryden re-recorded most of their television commentary for the film.
+However, the last 30 seconds of the USA-Soviet game, including Michaels' "Do you believe in miracles?", used the original audio, as Michaels didn't feel he could re-create the call effectively.

 Coach Brooks died in a car accident half a year before the movie was released.
 At the end, before the credits, it states, "This film is dedicated to the memory of Herb Brooks, who died shortly following principal photography.
 He never saw it.
 He lived it."